forthink-xyz/python-uwbzero/README.md

 - Middleware：UCI, FiRa, CCC and NearbyInteraction interfaces, include in this library.

-- Application：based on UWB MAC，for ranging, positioning and data transfer.
+- Application：based on UWB MAC，for ranging, positioning and data transfer(CCC Expand), Reverse-TDOA (comming soon).

 ## 2. Example Apps